PGCE Secondary Computer Science

 Find out how we're adapting during COVID-19.

-You will learn through a series of practical seminars, workshops, micro-teaching activities, presentations by subject experts as well as independent and group research in a purpose-built IT suite with an extensive range of resources.
+You will learn through a series of practical seminars, workshops, micro-teaching activities, presentations by subject experts, as well as independent and group research in a purpose-built IT suite.
 Interactive and discussion-based teaching techniques will encourage you to engage, reflect and challenge ideas around computing education and pedagogy.

 Placements enable you to develop the skills and knowledge valued and desired by employers - you will build your confidence in the classroom and gain practical teaching experience.
 Placements also provide you with the opportunity to connect with potential employers and build your professional network.